Brockton, MA Workers’ Compensation Lawyer

 Benefits Provided Through Workers’ Compensation in Brockton, MA

 Workers’ Compensation might provide numerous benefits to injured employees.
 Among these benefits are temporary payments for total or partial incapacity.
-Our Workers’ Compensation attorneys can help you determine what kind of benefits you qualify for and how to make the most of your compensation.
+Our team can help you determine what kind of benefits you qualify for and how to make the most of your compensation.

 Temporary Total Incapacity Benefits

-You might qualify for temporary total incapacity benefits if you cannot work for 6 or more full or partial calendar days.
+You might qualify for temporary total incapacity benefits if you cannot work for six or more full or partial calendar days.
 These days do not have to be consecutive to qualify.
 Benefits might cover 60% of your gross average weekly income based on the 52 weeks leading up to your injuries.
 You can continue receiving these benefits for up to 156 weeks, and payment begins on the 6th day of your disability.
-You may recover compensation for the first 5 days of your disability if you are incapacitated for 21 days or more.
+You might recover compensation for the first five days of your disability if you are incapacitated for 21 days or more.

 Temporary partial Incapacity Benefits